API Platform

 To install the premium version, you should have been given a ZIP file when you purchased the product.
 Go to your WordPress Plugins page, click Add New and then Upload Plugin.
 Locate the ZIP file on your computer, then Install Now.
 Once installed, click Activate.

-If you are running a Multisite version of WordPress, you will need to use the Premium version of the plugin, and you will need to Network Activate it (rather than Activate on individual sub-blogs).
+If you are running a Multisite version of WordPress, and you will need to Network Activate it (rather than Activate on individual sub-blogs).

 Configuration